-- Member fees – The general administration fees that cover the cost of keeping your super account.
+- Administration fee – The general administration fees that cover the cost of keeping your super account.

-- Management or investment management fees (also known as MER) – The fees for managing your investment, which can vary depending on the investment options.
+- Investment fee and Investment direct cost ratio – The fees for managing your investment, which can vary depending on the investment options.

-- Contribution fees - Fees to cover the administration expense of receiving and investing your contributions.
+- Contribution fee - Fees to cover the administration expense of receiving and investing your contributions.

-- Adviser service fees - Fees for personal advice you receive for your super and other investments.
+- Adviser service fee - Fees for personal advice you receive for your super and other investments.
 Your adviser may also receive commissions for investments they recommend to you.

-- Investment switching fees – The fees for changing investment options within your super account.
+- Investment switching fee - The fees for changing investment options within your super account.